erl987/remoteweatheraccess/docs/sphinx/source/server.rst

 Client
 ------

-The client software is currently legacy code, see :file:`README_client.txt` for some further documentation.
+The client software is currently legacy code, see `README_client.txt`_ for some further documentation.

+.. _README_client.txt: ../../README_client.txt

 Quickstart